gpratte/texastoc-v3-client/README.md

 TODO the rest of the instructions to deploy to production

-## Current Branch: 03-create-season
+## Current Branch: 04-season-games
-Create the season and show the quarterly seasons
+Show the games of a season with the game players sorted by place then name.